lamepic/tinymce-synonym-plugin/README.md

 # TinyMCE Synonym Plugin

-## Description

-> This plugins allows you to lookup synonyms of words and injects it inside your tinymce editor.
+> This is a tinymce plugin that allows you to lookup synonyms of words and injects it inside your tinymce editor.

 ### Prerequisites